 - droopy brow that crowds and overwhelms the eyes

 - fatty deposits in lower eye bags

 - weak chin bone creating a double chin

 - sagging neck skin and fat

-One apprehension patients may have with surgery is downtime and recovery.
+One reason patients may have misgivings with surgery is the downtime and recovery.
 How much bruising and swelling will there be?
 When can one return to work or exercise?
 When can one appear “normal” and not draw unnecessary attention?

 Initial downtime after surgery may be a few days to weeks, depending on various factors.
 Patients have asked to see early recovery photographs after plastic surgery to assess downtime.
 Keep in mind that individual downtime will vary.